Are you planning a trip to Kenya? If so, this article will give you some tips for travelling to Kenya.

-I hope you find these tips helpful, and they help make your trip to Kenya memorable and enjoyable!
+I hope you find these tips helpful and they help make your trip to Kenya memorable and enjoyable!

 Tips for Traveling to Kenya

-1. When you enter Kenya through Jomo Kenyatta International Airport in Nairobi, ensure you have enough Kenyan shillings to buy a sim card and other goodies to help you while you are touring around the country.
+1. When you enter Kenya through Jomo Kenyatta International Airport in Nairobi, ensure you have enough Kenyan shillings to buy a sim card and other goodies to help you while you are touring the country.

-3. Check your insurance policy to see if it covers you while traveling to Kenya.
+3. Check your insurance policy to see if it covers you while travelling to Kenya.
 If not, you may have to take out a separate policy or pay for cover at a high premium rate.
 It is best to be prepared, so check this before going on a trip!

-7. Make sure you have enough space on your digital memory card or camera to take pictures!
+7. Make sure you have enough space on your digital memory card or camera to take pictures.
 Remember, not every photo turns out as great as you think it will, so make sure you have space.

 8. Be prepared for weather changes when climbing Mt Kenya and during the safari in Kenya.
 The temperature can quickly vary from hot to cold, especially when it rains or snows!